Continuous-time q-Learning for Jump-Diffusion Models under Tsallis Entropy: Applications and Numerical Examples

-We have the next remark on the different entropy index: \begin{remark} For the case with $p=1$, the optimal policy $\hat{\pi}$ given by \eqref{eq:optimal-policy-darkpool} is a two-dimensional Gaussian distribution; while for $p>1$, the optimal policy becomes a two-dimensional q-Gaussian distribution with a compact support set, see Figure \ref{fig:policy-darkpool} for illustration.
-In fact, for $p>1$ and $(t,x)\in[0,T]\times \R_+$, we have
+\begin{remark} For the case with $p=1$, the optimal policy $\widehat{\pi}$ given by \eqref{eq:optimal-policy-darkpool} is a two-dimensional Gaussian distribution; while for $p>1$, the optimal policy becomes a two-dimensional $p$-Gaussian distribution with a compact support set, see Figure \ref{fig:policy-darkpool} for the illustration.
+The mean and variance of the policy $(u_1,u_2)$ are given by